HackYourFuture/JavaScript3/Week2/LESSONPLAN.md

 The this keyword works differently in arrow functions.

-- The `this` value inside the arrow function gets binded and calcuated and assigned based on its wrapper/container/parent `this` value.
+- The `this` value inside the arrow function gets binded and calculated and assigned based on its wrapper/container/parent `this` value.
 - The methods call(), apply(), and bind() will not change the value of this in arrow functions
 ### Example
 ```javascript